logicality-io/libs/libs/lambda/readme.md

 With this framework, you can define handlers for the above invocation types and functions that setup the configuration, logging and dependency injection.

-For `Synchronous

-- Define a handler that implements either `ISynchronousInvokeHandler` or `IAsynchronousInvokeHandler` that corresponds to your desired invocation type.
+The general aproach is

+1. Define Input and Response types.
+2. Define an Options type to bind to configuration.
+3. Define a handler that will be resolved from DI.
+4. Define a function to configure logging, configuration and services.

-  This is resolved using DI.
-The handler method itself is asynchronous from a .NET perspective in both cases returning a `Task<T>` or a `Task` correspondingly.
+Note the handler method itself is asynchronous .NET perspective in both cases returning a `Task<T>` or a `Task`.
-- Define a function derived from either `SynchronousInvokeFunctionBase` or `AsynchronousInvokeFunctionBase` corresponding to your handler.
-These classes are responsible for setting up the configuration, logging and service provider.

 ### 1.1 Synchronously Invoked Functions